animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 ### Uncle Slava

 My uncle came over, quickly.
 I interviewed him a bit about his physics method.
-A company here in America hired him, becauseh was the only one who knew how to do something, something speicfic to lens-manufacturing.
+A company here in America hired him, because he was the only one who knew how to do something, something speicfic to lens-manufacturing.
 He was/is an optics physicist.
 One part of what he did, besides dunking a lens into some liquid to create a gradient, or something like that, was, before he retired in...
 I think 2022... identifying a certain part of the lens or stage in the process manually.

 I told him a neural network could probably do it, with enough training data.
 So I inquired.
 He didn't want to share, thought I would find it boring, but I told him "For my PhD."